Difficulty

 Check Windows for Square, Plumb and Level

-First, determine whether the existing window frame is square, level and plum.
-Standard window sizes vary but replacements are square: they have 90-degree corners.
-Plum measures the vertical straightness, whether it tilts forward or backward in the frame.
-Level measures horizontal straightness.Â
+Before learning how to measure a window, first determine whether the existing window frame is square, level and plumb.
+Standard window sizes vary, but replacements are square.
+They have 90-degree corners, so measuring for replacement windows has to be precise.
+Plumb measures the vertical straightness, which is whether it tilts forward or backward in the frame.
+Level measures horizontal straightness.

 To check if your windows are in square alignment: